HebID: Detecting Social Identities in Hebrew-language Political Text: Fine-tuning setup

 For decoder fine-tuning, the separator "\#\#\# Answer:" is used to separate the input sentences from the output.
 The labels of the input and separator are loss-masked.

 All experiments utilize AdamW optimizer with a linear scheduler.
-Default values of hyperparamters are used everywhere except for learning rate (for encoders and for decoder LLMs) and loss type (for encoder models).
+Default values of hyperparameters are used everywhere except for learning rate (for encoders and for decoder LLMs) and loss type (for encoder models).

-Decoder fine-tuning uses QLORA with 4bit quanitzation.
+Decoder fine-tuning uses QLORA with 4bit quantization.
 LORA settings are rank of 256, and alpha value of 512.
 LORA layers are attached to all linear levels in the decoder models.